 To provide guidance specific to Fort Knox for implementing the Explosive Safety Management Program (ESMP).
 This chapter focuses on the ESMP by directing local policies and procedures that will be implemented.
-The policies and procedures will supplement Defense Explosive Safety Regulation DESR 6055.09, AR 385-10, DA Pam a.
-Functions of Installation Senior Commander (SC)

-385-64, DA Pam 385-65, IMCOM Regulation 385-10, IMCOM Regulation 5-13 and AMC Regulation 385-10 by defining specific rules, guidelines and responsibilities for Fort Knox, partner organizations, units training on Fort Knox and contractors.
+The policies and procedures will supplement Defense Explosive Safety Regulation DESR 6055.09, AR 385-10, DA Pam 385-64, DA Pam 385-65, IMCOM Regulation 385-10, IMCOM Regulation 5-13 and AMC Regulation 385-10 by defining specific rules, guidelines and responsibilities for Fort Knox, partner organizations, units training on Fort Knox and contractors.
 In the event of conflicting requirements between this regulation and the regulations of higher headquarters, the most stringent will be followed.